bencyrus/chatterbox-ios/cue/API_ENDPOINTS.md

 3. The app handles all error cases gracefully and falls back to local storage

-**Your iOS app is ready to consume these 5 endpoints immediately!**
+**Your iOS app now tracks completion separately for English and French prompts! 🇺🇸🇫🇷**